ISCPIF/viabilitree/example/lake/src/main/scala/viabilitree/approximation/example/lake/READMElake.md

 ## Viability of the lake model
 Lake model from Carpenter, 1999 and its viability model from S. Martin, 2004.

-The model describes a lake submitted to phosphorus pollution, with danger of eutrofication.
+The model describes a lake submitted to phosphorus pollution, with danger of eutrophication.

 The lake viability problem consists in maintaining the concentration of phosphorus $`P`$ in the lake under a threshold, and in maintaining the input of phosphorus from human activity $`L`$ above a threshold.
 The state of the system is described by the variables $`L`$ and $`P`$.
 The dynamics are described by the following equations:
 ```math